* Bulletin Board

 For young trees it is important to prune them to have the proper form and structure so they grow up correctly and don't form poor and weakly attached branch structure.
 Kind of like kids.
 Train them when they are young not to develop bad habits!

 Don't forget the conifers.
-Many of them around town have broken and hanging branches that were caused in last winters heavy wet snow.
-The damage is significant in both Fir and Pine and can cause bark beetle populations to grow
+Many of them get broken or hanging branches that caused by heavy wet snow or wind storms.
+The damage is significant in both Fir and Pine and can cause bark beetle populations to grow.

 The Spruce Terminal weevil, also known as the White Pine Weevil, attacks the upper (new) growth of evergreen trees ( mainly spruces in our area).
 The adults normally overwinter under the canopy of the tree and emerge in the early spring (right after the snow melts or temps average in the 50's).
 Once it emerges, both male and female adults make their way to the top of the tree.
 They then feed by chewing on the bark of terminal (new) growth.
 The females seek out new growth to lay their eggs.
 They chew just below the terminal bud on the dormant leader from April to June.